nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

 ![cert-manager ACME Challenge and certificate management with Gateway API](/docs/images/cert-manager-gateway-workflow.png)

 The diagram above shows a simplified representation of the cert-manager ACME Challenge and certificate issuance process using Gateway API.
-Please note not all of the Kubernetes objects created in this process are represented in this diagram.
+Please note that not all of the Kubernetes objects created in this process are represented in this diagram.

 At a high level, the process looks like this: